 Garden Planting by Phases of the Moon

-I never paid much attention to planting by the moon until recently.
+For the longest time, I paid no attention to planting by the moon.
 Then,

-me like he was starting his tomato plants a bit late this year.
-He said this
+he was starting his tomato plants a bit late this year.
+He said this was

-was true.
+true.
 He went on to say that he was waiting for the moon to be "right."
+And,

 He said the few extra days wait would be more than offset by the favorable